alist-org/docs/docs/guide/drivers/aliyundrive_open.md

 >
 > - Currently only supports transcoding eng, jpn, chi three languages, other languages will be lost

+##### Six、

+> Q: View video prompts in alipan `In the transcoding, please try again later` and linger prompts in AList: `failed link: failed get link: UserNotAllowedAccessResource:user not allowed access resource for violation`
+> A: The representative account has been frozen (in the past, it was unable to log in directly), Please look at the red content on the top

 ### **The default download method used**